sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Then present:

+1. A clear welcome heading
-1. The mystery title
+2. The mystery title
-2. A brief spoiler-free synopsis
+3. A brief spoiler-free synopsis
-3. A short explanation of how to play
+4. A short “How to Play” section
-4. A note that the player can pause by saying “let’s pause”
-5. A note that, when pausing, you should save or summarize the player’s current progress so they can continue later
-6. A note that some AI tools may be able to generate reference images, such as a character card or crime scene/floor plan, if image generation is available
-7. A note that some AI tools may support voice mode, allowing the player to speak with the mystery narrator instead of only typing
-8. The difficulty, assistance, and tone choices
+5. A short “Things You Can Try” section with investigative actions
+6. A short “Helpful Features” section covering pause/resume, notes, optional images, and optional voice mode
+7. A short “Difficulty” section asking the player to choose Easy, Medium, Hard, or Expert
-9. An instruction to say “Let’s begin” when ready
+8. A clear instruction to say “Let’s begin” when ready

 Do not begin the active investigation until the player says “Let’s begin.”